sodafoundation/architecture-analysis/specs/SIM/PerfomanceMontoringDesign.md

 ## Requirement analysis

-1. User wants to register a device for perfomance collection
+1. User wants to register a device for performance collection
 2. User wants to specify a resource  type and interval which he would like to poll
 3. User wants to get device (storage) performance information
-4. User wants to get other resource (storage-pool,volume,controller,port,disk, etc )performance information.
+4. User wants to get other resource (storage-pool, volume, controller, port, disk, etc )performance information.
 5. User wants to get performance information for a range , or historic performance:  example :  (real-time, user-defined time segment, and latest 4Hours/12Hours/1Day/1Week/1Month/1Year performance information).
 6. User wants to trigger performance collection  of particular storage.
 7. User wants to export real time collection data to existing monitoring system.
 8. User wants query performance metrics through delfin APIs

 ## Architecture
-Overall architecture spec of delfin is vailable  [here](https://github.com/sodafoundation/design-specs/blob/master/specs/SIM/SODA_InfrastructureManagerDesign.md).
+Overall architecture spec of delfin is available  [here](https://github.com/sodafoundation/design-specs/blob/master/specs/SIM/SODA_InfrastructureManagerDesign.md).
 Scope of architecture discussion in this design doc is limited to performance metrics collection and the modules involved for the same.

 ### Delfin REST interface
-Performance configuration API:- This is the external REST interface to configure backends for performance collection in Delfin.
+Performance configuration API:- This is the external REST interface to configure back ends for performance collection in Delfin.
 Performance Query API :- This is the external interface to query the collected metrics.

 ### Resource Manager